DancanOduor/Delani-studio/README.md

  * There are no extra dependencies to be installed or databases and no other code that may be crucial to access this material.

 ## Known Bugs
-{There are no known bugs.
-In case you do encounter any, please contact us on the deatils below.}
+There are no known bugs.
+In case you do encounter any, please contact us on the deatils below.
 ## Technologies Used
-{The site was created using HTML, CSS and Javascript as the primary languages on Visual Studio Code as the editor.
-Bootstrap CSS, Javascript and Jquery were also included for additional styling.}
+The site was created using HTML, CSS and Javascript as the primary languages on Visual Studio Code as the editor.
+Bootstrap CSS, Javascript and Jquery were also included for additional styling.
 ## Support and contact details
-{If you experience issues that are related to my site and are hindering you from accessing this material, then please contact me @ dancansterio@gmail.com.}
+If you experience issues that are related to my site and are hindering you from accessing this material, then please contact me @ dancansterio@gmail.com.
 Live Site
 To view this site access https://dancanoduor.github.io/Delani-studio/
 ### License